Graduated Response Early Years

 Referrals to outside agencies are a good way of receiving specialised support to identify the nature of a child's needs or to determine the most effective approach to use with them.

-You may refer a child following differentiated targets/strategies recorded on their Surrey Support Plan (SSP).
+You may refer a child following differentiated targets/strategies recorded on their Surrey Support Plan (DOC).

 If a child with complex needs starts at your nursery, and you need immediate support, please contact your SEND advisory team